sulu/SuluCommunityBundle/Resources/doc/11-completion.md

 ## service

-The service which validates the user data and check if a completion form should be displayed.
+The service which validates the user data and checks if a completion form should be displayed.

 ```php
 // src/AppBundle/Validator/CompletionValidator.php